Baroque Painting At Its Best & Most Sinister

 Caravaggio – David With Goliath’s Head

-In 1606 he killed a man in a brawl and fled from Rome.
-He got caught up in another fight in Malta in 1608 and another in Naples in 1609.
-Eventually he died in mysterious circumstances in Tuscany whilst on his way to receive a pardon from the Pope.
-At one point he was made into a knight but was fairly swiftly removed “as a foul and rotten member”.
-Quite the bounder it seems.
+Eventually, he died in mysterious circumstances in Tuscany whilst on his way to receive a pardon from the Pope.
+At one point, he was made a knight but was fairly swiftly removed “as a foul and rotten member.”

 Caravaggio – The Incredulity of Saint Thomas